thefutureisnowai/thefutureisnowai.github.io/security.md

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary">Back up your data</summary>
 Any data you care about should be backed up in at least two places.
 There are numerous options for this including cloud backups, external SSDs, flash drives, ... .
 There are options for creating incremental snapshots of your entire system, or you can manually copy files, or something in between.
-Let us know if you want advice for your individualized setup, and if desired we can handle the entire process for you.
+We can handle the entire process for you.
 </details>
 </div></div>

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary"> Use a firewall </summary>
-A firewall acts as a barrier to prevent unauthorized access to your device while connected to the internet.
-If possible, we recommend this is the first thing you do (BEFORE connecting to the internet) when setting up a new computer or operating system.
-Many operating systems come with a firewall installed, but often do not have it enabled by default.
-Historically many applications (especially online games) would conflict with firewalls, however with modern technology this less common, and for most use-cases default firewall settings (deny incoming, accept outgoing) will work just fine.
-The methods for setting up a firewall vary by operating system, but we can always set one up for you, or walk you through the setup over a remote consultation (and in edge-cases ensure it doesn't conflict with software).
+A firewall acts as a barrier to prevent unauthorized access to your device while connected to the internet, we advise you to make sure yours is enabled.
+Most operating systems come with a firewall installed, but often do not have it enabled by default.
+Historically, firewalls would often conflict with online games and other programs, however with modern technology this less common, if a conflict does arise we can configure your firewill to work for you.
 </details>
 </div></div>

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary"> Verify Programs </summary>
 Don't run anything you don't trust, and always use official sources for your downloads.
-Be extremely cautious about running programs you download off the internet.
-Some vendors provide cryptographic verification (many package managers will perform verification automatically), and if they don't, you should be very cautious about running their software.
-Check URLs, make sure they start with https://, and NOT http:// (many browsers will indicate whether https is working by a locked padlock to the left of the addressbar, if the padlock is unlocked your connect is not secure): http connections are not secure (the s DOES stand for secure, as https traffic is encrypted).
-Cross reference the website, read reviews, download from multiple sources and compare cryptographic hashes of downloaded files if provided (sha256sum, for example), ...
-If you need help, don't hesitate to reach out to us.
+Be extremely cautious about running programs you download off the internet, and verify your downloads when possible.
 </details>
 </div></div>